 - Make time for rest: With longer days and so many available activities, don’t forget rest is critical no matter the time of year.
 Consider making the most of your relaxation time by having quality pillows.

 Summer is the chosen favorite season of many, and it’s easy to understand why.
 There’s so much to do!
 Enjoy summertime to the fullest by trying something new and spending more time with friends and family.
-You won’t regret it as the season wraps up and we head into fall – which will be here before we know it!
+You won’t regret it as the season wraps up and we head into fall – which will be here before we know it!by

 So you’re in a groove with your exercise program and decide to take it up a notch.
 When you wrap up the session, you’re sweating profusely.
 You immediately think, “Oh, that’s going to hurt” and ask yourself, “How long is it going to take for me to fully recover?”
 First, kudos for pushing yourself.
 But, don’t forget that once the workout is over, recovery is a major key in getting up and moving again the next day.
 Here are seven ways to optimize recovery and get you back to another hard-hitting session as soon as possible.